VividLe/A2Net/README.md

 ### Contact

-If you have any questions, please file an issue or contact [Le Yang](nwpuyangle@gmail.com).
+If you have any questions, please file an issue or contact Le Yang via nwpuyangle@gmail.com.